unterm-cli reference

 }

 The --json form additionally returns captures[] with the on-screen text content of every visible Unterm pane — handy if you want to capture both the pixels and the textual state in one round trip.
-Set include_base64=true directly via MCP if you need the image inline rather than a path; the CLI does not currently surface that flag.
+Add --base64 when you need the PNG inline rather than only as a path.

 Real-world use case — a CI step that snaps the screen of a self-hosted runner whenever the build fails, for human triage: